ppy/osu-wiki/wiki/Tournaments/RDOC/2019/en.md

 1. Qualifiers will have a 10 minute max buffer-room to accommodate any delayed players.
 2. For any players who are still unable to join their assigned lobby, they will have the option of rescheduling to a later lobby, unless their assigned lobby is the last one.
-3. Players must finish their lobby in one run and will **NOT** be given second chances should issues arise half-way through a lobby.
+3. Players must finish their lobby in one run and will **NOT** be given second chances should issues arise halfway through a lobby.
 If this is to happen please contact organizers.

 ### Match regulations